 While Baker Beach will do too, we like its smaller cousin for the spectacular views and very mellow waves (we’re talking less than an inch, people!).
 It’s a great beach to bring the little ones too since it’s so mellow.
 Just make sure you either go early in the day (before 10AM) or don’t show up until later (5PM).
 Otherwise, you’ll never find a parking spot.

 Watch the surf at Ocean Beach

 If you’re a surfer, then you already know it’s surfing season.
 You’re probably already halfway to the beach.
 For the rest of us, it looks crazy out there.
 Let’s just sit on the sidelines and watch.
 The swells off Ocean Beach are slightly insane this time of year and it’s easy to find a perch on a sand dune and watch the wetsuit-clad ride over what look like mountains of water.
 And who knows?
 Maybe you’ll see a shark leap into the air.
-Because that did happen.
-Recently.Continue to 5 of 8 below.
+Because it's happened.

 Eat all the ice cream

 Finally, we’re not socked in with fog.
 Finally, it’s close to 80 degrees out!
 So finally, you can eat all the ice cream.
 So let’s make a tour of it, shall we?
 Check out our guide to the best scoops in San Francisco to find the ice cream stop closest to you.
 Just remember to pace yourself, try something new and share with a friend.
 Then find a good park (or even just a bench) to camp out and enjoy that ice cream before it melts!